 We make a similar entry in cases where we have reason to believe that notices that have been served by us may not have been received.

 As the form of the entry indicates, we will file copies of the statements of truth or statutory declarations lodged in support of the claim and they may be inspected and official copies obtained in the same way as most other categories of document referred to in the register.
 Where we similarly noted a claim to an easement in the property register of the benefiting land before 25 March 2002 (under rule 254 of the Land Registration Rules 1925), the entry does not refer to the statutory declarations lodged in support of the claim.
 However, it is open to the registered proprietor to apply in writing for the entry to be modified so as to refer to the relevant statutory declarations (statements of truth were not then used).

 3.3 Only the freehold estate in the burdened land is registered: noting the burden

-For the difference between an agreed and a unilateral notice, as well as example entries, see practice guide 19: notices, restrictions and the protection of third party interest in the register.
+For the difference between an agreed and a unilateral notice, as well as example entries, see practice guide 19: notices, restrictions and the protection of third party interests.

-If a notice of either kind is entered in the register of the burdened land, any subsequent disposition of the burdened land will take effect subject to the easement, but only if the interest is valid (section 32(3) of the Land Registration Act 2002).
+If a unilateral or agreed notice is entered in the register of the burdened land, any subsequent disposition of the burdened land will take effect subject to the easement, but only if the interest is valid (section 32(3) of the Land Registration Act 2002).